CMHayden/f20dv_coursework/DevelopmentStrategy.md

-Group members should discuss and develop their  development strategy,

 # Roles

 Altough we all worked together and all worked on everything, the main focus for all of us were: